Interacting diffusions and trees of excursions: convergence and comparison

 for every $h_1,h_2\geq0$ and $(x_1,\ldots,x_n)\in[0,\infty)^n$, that is, $(i,n+1)$-convexity of $\ft$ in the case $i\leq n$.
 One can establish convexity of

-as in Lemma 6.1 of~\cite{HutzenthalerWakolbinger2007} (this Lemma 6.1 shows concavity if $f$ is $(n+1,n+1)$-concave and smooth).
+as in Lemma 6.1 of~\cite{HutzenthalerWakolbinger2007} (this Lemma 6.1 shows concavity if $f$ is $(n+1,n+1)$-concave and smooth; for the general case, approximate $f$, $\mu$ and $\sigma$ with smooth functions and exploit that convexity is preserved under pointwise limits).
 This step uses concavity of $\mu$.
 Consequently, $\ft$ is $(n+1,n+1)$-convex.
 This completes the proof of $\ft\in\MCF_{++}^{(n+1)}\rob{[0,\infty)}$. \end{proof} Lemma~\ref{l:preservation} extends Proposition 16 of Cox et al.\ (1996) \cite{CoxEtAl1996}.
 This Proposition 16 is used in~\cite{CoxEtAl1996} to establish a comparison result between diffusions with different diffusion functions, see Theorem 1 in~\cite{CoxEtAl1996}.
 Using the above Lemma~\ref{l:preservation}, this comparison result can be extended to more general test functions.